Small integral generators of totally complex number fields: Introduction

 Let $F \subseteq K$ be the maximal, totally real subfield of $K$.
 Then $K$ is totally complex, $K/F$ is Galois, and every $\mu \in O_K$ with $H(\mu) \leq \hH$ is contained in $F$. \end{theorem}

 For a number field $K$ that satisfies the hypotheses of Theorem \ref{thmearly3}, a representation for the Galois group $\Aut(K/F)$ is provided in (\ref{extra755}).
 We also note that the restriction of complex conjugation to $K$ belongs to $\Aut(K/F)$ and is an automorphism of order $2$.
-This implies that $K$ is a quadratic extension of the unique real number field $k = K \cap \R$ and $F \subseteq k \subseteq K$.
-The number field $k$ is the maximal real subfield of the totally complex number field $K$.
-A more general form of these remarks follow from (\ref{extra719}) and (\ref{extra726}) in the proof of Theorem \ref{thmearly3}.
+This implies that $k = K \cap \R$ is the unique real subfield of $K$ with $[K:k]=2$ and $F \subseteq k \subseteq K$.
+A more general form of these remarks follows from (\ref{extra719}) and (\ref{extra726}) in the proof of Theorem \ref{thmearly3}.

 Taking $\hH=1$ in Theorem \ref{thmearly3}, we conclude that if $K$ is a number field such that